KirillAshikhmin/QuestPlayer/README.md

 3. Finish translations of strings.xml and prefs.xml files for Russian, Simplified Chinese, and Traditional Chinese
 4. Fix any more bugs that show up

+Version 1.6.9
+1. Fixed bug that prevented some devices from accessing the External SD Card properly.
+Will still default to internal storage if unable to locate suitable external storage.

 Version 1.6.8
 1. When "Open Game File" command links to a non-existent directory, app will default to the base directory in that storage device (if possible) and display a brief alert.